danieltslee/SpeedTreeFbxImporter/README.md

 2. Select SpeedTree Fbx Importer by Daniel in the drop down menu.

 ![This is an image](SpeedTreeAssetGenerator/pythonPanelDropDown.png)
+## Notes
+Importing SpeedTree fbxs automatically creates and assigns primitive groups according to material.
+Do not change name of the group nodes and group names.
+Do not change the name of texture files.
+They match the group names by default.
 ## Task List
 - [] Make compatible with versions before Houdini 19.0
 - [] Support textures other than png